-If your organization is looking to increase the customer lifetime value (LTV), then the following suggestions might prove to be helpful.
+If your organization wants to increase customer lifetime value (LTV) through better customer experience -- sometimes also called CX -- then the following suggestions might prove to be helpful.

 Emotional Connection = Loyal Customers

-- Customers being three times more likely to recommend a product/service
+- Customers being three times more likely to recommend a product or service

 - Customers being three times more likely to repurchase